Printable Education Materials

 Many people seem to view long term follow up as an industry problem.
 How ready are cell and gene therapy makers for this task?
 Robust data collection is a rare disease community issue because you are the people who are being followed-up on!

-RARE-X recently produced a white paper with the ARM Foundation for Cell and Gene Medicine.
-ARM Foundation for Cell and Gene Medicine is dedicated to providing education, information, and research needed to expand patient awareness of and accelerate access to transformative therapies.
+RARE-X recently produced a white paper with the Foundation for Cell & Gene Medicine.
+The Foundation is dedicated to providing education, information, and research needed to expand patient awareness of and accelerate access to transformative therapies.
 The white paper explored the long-term data requirements for cell and gene therapies.
 Read more about our partner RARE-X.

 Clinical Trials for Cell and Gene Therapies FAQ